Weak-Lensing Analysis of the Galaxy Cluster Abell 85: Constraints on the Merger Scenarios of Its Southern Subcluster: Weak Lensing Analysis

-Figure~\ref{fig:rho1rho2psf} demonstrates the robustness of our PSF modeling for the WL analysis of A85.
-It shows $\rho(r)$ as a function of the angular separation in units of arcmin for each band.
-The correlation signal strength is on the order of $10^{-6}$, and therefore the remaining systematics in the PSF modeling is negligible for this study.
+Panels (a)--(e) of Figure~\ref{fig:rho1rho2psf} demonstrate the robustness of our PSF modeling for the WL analysis of A85.
+These panels show $\rho(r)$ as a function of angular separation in units of arcmin.
+The correlation amplitudes are of order $10^{-9}$-$10^{-6}$, and therefore the remaining systematics in the PSF modeling is negligible for this study.